janschneida/taxodist/README.md

 - ICD-10-WHO 2019
 - ICD-O-3 2019

+You can find more information on the exact version of each taxonomy in the corresponding XML file under ```\resources```.

 ### Implemented Algorithms

 We conducted an extensive review of the literature regarding similarity-metrics and found the following concept-level similarity/distance algorithms to be most valuable: